Some Smiths

 Here is a map of the route on Google Maps with a link to the .gpx file: Edworthy to Inglewood Loop

-This route starts at my sister's home in Inglewood and travels along the West side of the Bow River to Fish Creek Park. park map With the return, it is a 39km trip.
+This route starts at my sister's home in Inglewood and travels along the West side of the Bow River to Fish Creek Park. park map With the return, it's a 39km trip.

 Another good place to start is at the corner of New Street and 1st Street SE (51.04206, -114.02514).